Join our Discord community — connect, share, and grow with us! Join Now

 Cons of Decoupled CMS

-A decoupled CMS is a good middle-ground option for businesses that want API-based content management but still need a built-in frontend for easier deployment.
+A decoupled CMS is a good middle-ground option for businesses that want API-based content management but still need a built-in frontend for easier deployment and team collaboration.

 What is a Headless CMS?